intodakt/computer-networks-project/.github/PULL_REQUEST_TEMPLATE.md

-To make this render correctly in a GitHub Pull Request, you need to use GitHub Flavored Markdown.

-Here is the corrected code.
-You can copy and paste this directly into your PR description or save it as a template.
-Markdown

 ## Description

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.